Mohit-1410/Interim_app/readme.txt

-RememberIt
+Interim App

-store some information like
+ This app can store , open and delete some information like
 - links
 - location
 - email